 - Visually calming activities: sand-timer, sensory jar, indoor fountain, etc.

-- Activities to unwind: Blow bubbles, blow a balloon, colour a mandala, read a book, listen to music, etc.
+- Activities to unwind: Blow bubbles, blow a balloon, color a mandala, read a book, listen to music, etc.

 - Activities to focus attention elsewhere: Painting, dot-to-dot pictures, whistling, etc

-- Physical activities to release tension: skip rope, jump on trampoline, push against a wall, etc.
+- Physical activities to release tension: skip rope, jump on a trampoline, push against a wall, etc.

 - Things to hold or squeeze: Stress balls, slime, etc.

 - Oral sensory activities: chewing gum, apples, etc.

 Age-appropropriate resources can help you foster your child’s emotional development skills.
 The Emotions Kit is an extensive collection of resources that proposes age-appropriate tools to communicate with your child about emotions in all the three phases mentioned above.
 It proposes games, worksheets, practical tips, and numerous tools you can easily adopt at home to strengthen their ability to deal with strong emotions more effectively.
 If your child is stuggling with anger, the Anger Expression Management Bundle will give you the tools you need to deal with each of your child’s “zones of anger” more effectively.

 Knowing when to seek professional help